 Graphics cards vary in features and specs, and they come from as low as $30 up to more than $1000.

-The power supply is responsible for providing adequate voltage to PCs components.
-It reduces the incoming 230V to 3.3V, 5V, 12V etc. on which computer components operate.
-While a normal PC does work just fine for most cases, the components used in the power supply used in it are cheaper and doesn’t come with PCI-E connector cables which are essential to power graphics cards having these connectors.
+The power supply is responsible for providing adequate voltage to PC components.
+It reduces the incoming 230V to 3.3V, 5V, 12V, etc. on which computer components operate.
+While a normal PC does work just fine in most cases, the components used in the power supply used in it are cheaper and don’t come with PCI-E connector cables which are essential to power graphics cards having these connectors.

-Moreover, a gaming PC can use a motherboard that has several PCI-E x16 slots for multi-graphics cards configurations for the high-end gaming experience.
-Other features may include onboard features, better RAM support, more storage support and RGB lighting.
+Moreover, a gaming PC can use a motherboard that has several PCI-E x16 slots for multi-graphics card configurations for the high-end gaming experience.
+Other features may include onboard features, better RAM support, more storage support, and RGB lighting.

-While a simple 60Hz monitor is sufficient for both normal PC and a gaming PC, monitor with higher refresh rate and low response time are preferred for a gaming setup that provides smoother gameplay and reduced latency for fast-paced gaming.
+While a simple 60Hz monitor is sufficient for both a normal PC and a gaming PC, a monitor with a higher refresh rate and low response time is preferred for a gaming setup that provides smoother gameplay and reduced latency for fast-paced gaming.

-The difference between 60Hz and 144Hz, for example, is large and then there are Sync technologies such as V-Sync which is the default, Nvidia G-Sync with Nvidia GPUs, and AMD FreeSync that work with AMD GPUs.
-These remove tearing in gameplay that causes unpleasant gaming experience.
+The difference between 60Hz and 144Hz, for example, is large and then there are Sync technologies such as V-Sync which is the default, Nvidia G-Sync with Nvidia GPUs, and AMD FreeSync which works with AMD GPUs.
+These remove tearing in gameplay that causes an unpleasant gaming experience.

 Peripherals(Mouse, keyboard, headset)